steno-aarhus/research/about/github.md

-As researchers at Steno Diabetes Center Aarhus, we need a platform where we can share procedures, guidelines, host project websites, and put documents that we collaboratively work on.
+As researchers at Steno Diabetes Center Aarhus, we need a platform where we can share procedures, guidelines, host project websites, and put documents that we collaborate on.
 Preferably, we want a tool that researchers are already using or will likely use in the near future, and we want a tool that integrates easily into how we already work.
 We would rather not have to teach and learn a tool that is only